 For all federally funded projects (and state-funded projects, if required by the District TSM&O Program Engineer), a copy of the completed Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) shall be provided to the CO TSM&O Program for its record.
 For federally funded high-risk projects (and state-funded high-risk projects, if required by the District TSM&O Program Engineer), a copy of the completed Systems Engineering Project Checklist (FDOT Form 750-040-06) and supporting documentation shall also be provided to the CO TSM&O Program.
-The CO TSM&O Program shall ensure that the district's comments and questions are addressed for use of SE and ITS architecture in projects.
+The CO TSM&O Program designee shall ensure that the district's comments and questions are addressed for use of SE and ITS architecture in projects.
+See the FHWA/FDOT Stewardship and Oversight, Section XI.A, Attachment A, and Attachment B for information on ITS Quality Assurance Reviews (QAR) and ITS oversight required for compliance with 23 CFR 940.